 Rye has oodles of interest for a broad palate of tastes.

 The very helpful staff at the Tourist Information Centre by The Strand have extensive information in the shop and at email@example.com.

-To the rear of the church are the original cobbled streets leading to Mermaid Street where the ancient Mermaid Hotel has a bar for public use (alcohol or tea/coffee) with an impressive inglenook fireplace.
+To the rear of the church are the original cobbled streets leading to Mermaid Street to the right where the ancient Mermaid Hotel has a bar for public use (alcohol or tea/coffee) with an impressive inglenook fireplace.

-The oldest pub in Rye is the Bell in the Mint, which is unspoiled and welcoming.
+The oldest pub in Rye is the Bell in the Mint, which is unspoiled and welcoming, serving good food.

 Also in Rye is Lamb House (owned by the National Trust) which was home at different times to Henry James (author of The Golden Bowl and The Turn of the Screw) and EF Benson (author of the Mapp & Lucia books, which are based in Rye).

 Rye Museum is on two sites, the forbidding Ypres Tower (built 1249) and nearby East Street, which is packed with information and enthusiastic, knowledgeable staff & volunteers.